Silver0034/feature-creeps/src/pages/api-endpoints.md

   ollama run qwen3:30b-a3b-q8_0
   /set parameter num_ctx 40960
   ```
   - TODO: Must always set a valid `state.options.inference.modelName`.
 All other tested API implementations are fine ignoring it.
+For now, that means we don't *actually* support Ollama, but it's an issue on my end, not theirs.

 # List of known <span style="color:red">unsupported</span> LLM API endpoints